tuzumkuru/notion-imdb-movielist-update/Readme.md

 ### Setting up your Notion

-Go to https://www.notion.so/my-integrations web site and create an internal integration with Read and Update capabilities.
+Go to https://www.notion.so/my-integrations website and create an internal integration with Read and Update capabilities.

 Duplicate this page (https://www.notion.so/tuzumkuru/819881b338594c6e9efa4902a6dcd37b) to your workspace and connect your integration with your page.

-To add the connection after duplicating click to the ... on the top right corner of your page and hover on Add Connections and select your integration you created.
+To add the connection after duplicating click on the ... on the top right corner of your page and hover on Add Connections and select the integration you created.

 ### Setting up .env File

-There is an .env_example file created as a template to hold some user specific values
+There is a .env_example file created as a template to hold some user-specific values

 Rename or copy it as .env and add your specific values in